vshesh/glue/README.md

 Block elements consist of:

 * `name` the name of the element - should be in dash-case, like `block-name`
-* `nest` how to nest other blocks
+* `nest` how to nest other blocks AND other inline elements
-* `nesti` how to nest inline elements (currently does nothing, `nest` is used in both places, but this is left here in case there's a day someone needs separate nesting policies for inline/block elements).
+  * in the future, this may need to be separate in case someone desires different policies for nesting blocks and inlines.
+    `block: NONE` and `inline: POST` comes to mind as being probable.
+  * this may also be implemented as new nesting types eg, `INLINE_ONLY`, but that's easy to do with `nest:POST`, `subblock: []` as well.
 * `subblock` what other block elements are legal inside this block element.
   * `inherit` is a special keyword here, that inherits from the parent.
   * `all` is a special keyword that subscribes to ALL block elements in the registry.